SMI Supplier Diversity Playbook

 Establish the Addressable Spend Baseline

 When beginning to measure a supplier diversity program, the first step is to establish the institution’s current total addressable spend to identify potential opportunities and current efforts underway.
-Use clear definitions of your supplier diversity program and common language as outlined throughout the toolkit, for example a clear definition of
+Use clear definitions of your supplier diversity program and common language as outlined throughout the toolkit, for example a clear definition of total addressable spend

 Leverage external technology providers to support the validation of existing third-party certified diverse suppliers.